 Much of the work we do is focused on hardening our local infrastructure against more damaging winds and extreme flooding.
 Across our service area, we are continuing to see the impacts of more frequent and more severe weather driven by climate change.
 We are continually analyzing the local energy grid to identify critical infrastructure projects to help communities across Delaware and Maryland become more resilient to the impacts of storms and hurricanes.

-The project will help us deliver energy more efficiently by creating a smarter energy grid with greater automation between local substations.
+The rebuild will help us deliver energy more efficiently by creating a smarter energy grid with greater automation between local substations.
 In addition to adding stronger steel poles, we will also upgrade the existing transmission and distribution lines with new wire and other modern electric devices.
-The project is expected to be completed by December 2019—weather permitting.
+The rebuild is expected to be completed by December 2019—weather permitting.
 For more information on this project, please review our project fact sheet.

 Click here to learn more about how the local energy grid works.